 We believe that the listed authors should have significant involvement with each paper bearing their name.
 If one submits numerous papers to the same conference, it is less likely that one has materially contributed to all such submissions.
 To this end, we limit the number of submissions per author to 10 maximum.
 If more than 10 papers are submitted with the same person listed as an author, the additional papers submitted after the initial 10, will be rejected without review.

 Only in exceptional cases will the PC Chairs grant permission for modifications to be made to the author list of a paper once it has been submitted and accepted.

 Each paper will be reviewed by at least three PC members and a senior PC member.
 The acceptance decisions will take into account paper novelty, technical depth, elegance, practical or theoretical impact, and presentation.
 WSDM 2023 will use a combination of single-blind reviewing and double-blind reviewing.
 The papers will be double-blind to regular PC members, but the metadata (including authorship) of the papers will be available to SPC to check for undisclosed conflicts of interest and to help assure the integrity of the review process.

 The algorithms, resources and methods used within a paper should be described as completely as possible.
 Authors may reference

 supplementary material, including detailed descriptions, test datasets or code , but should only do so if strict author anonymity can be maintained.
+These external repositories may also contain a PDF with extended proofs, if these are important for reproducing theoretical results in the paper.
 The additional content may or may not be considered when evaluating the paper, at the discretion of the reviewers.
 Wherever appropriate, the authors are encouraged to use publicly available test collections and state-of-the-art baselines, and are encouraged to share the experimental results, data, and code with the research community.